wp-plugins/auto-iframe/readme.txt

 None at this time.

 == Changelog ==
+= 1.1 =
+* Release date: August 11, 2015
+* Fixed: Make sure to check the frame element and sub-objects exist before using them later.

 = 1.0 =
 * Release date: May 15, 2015
 * Added Shortcode UI support (see https://github.com/fusioneng/Shortcake for details)